beardedtim/blog.beardedtim.com/content/posts/throw-away-code.md

 one has a way of looking into a crystal ball and seeing what will happen in the future, all we can do is gather information _now_ and make guesses about what will happen _later_.
-This realization is, I believe, centered around the emotions that started the Agile movement.
-Put another way, the Agile movement, _whatever_ you want to call it, is a reaction to the fact that we cannot forsee the future but still need a way to plan in it.
+This realization is, I believe, centred around the emotions that started the Agile movement.
+Put another way, the Agile movement, _whatever_ you want to call it, is a reaction to the fact that we cannot foresee the future but still need a way to plan in it.

 The Agile movement had some proponents that created this idea of